spmallette/GremlinDocs/README.md

 * T.neq - not equal to
 * T.lte - less than or equal to
 * T.lt - less than

+It is worth noting that the syntax of `has` is similar to `g.V("name", "marko")`, which has the difference of being a [[key index|https://github.com/tinkerpop/blueprints/wiki/Graph-Indices]] lookup and as such will perform faster.
+In contrast, this line, `g.V.has("name", "marko")`, will iterate over all vertices checking the `name` property of each vertex for a match and will be significantly slower than the key index approach.

 ```text
 gremlin> g.V.has("name", "marko").name